RarelyCharlie/rarelycharlie.github.io/_draft/write.md

 Sometimes disagreement occurs because something you didn't realize was controversial turns out to be controversial, and you unwittingly supported one side or the other.
 Sometimes it occurs because you wrote something that is generally true, but one of your readers happens to be a rare exception.

 _Example:_ Someone who has schizophrenia asks you a question about online therapy, and in your reply you briefly mention antipsychotic medication, not realizing that the use of antipsychchotic medication is highly controversial in some circles.
-You get a strongly worded reply warning agoinst antipsychotic medication, supported by links to books and research papers.
+You get a strongly worded reply warning against antipsychotic medication, supported by links to books and research papers.

 ### Correct all mistakes and misunderstandings